Leog004/chief-stone-construction/src/data/projects/project-06.md

 🎯 Purpose & Impact

-Secured the perimeter for privacy and property protection Provided an aesthetic upgrade with clean lines and stain/paint finish Ensured longevity and code compliance for a commercial environment Created a low-maintenance solution that holds up under frequent use
+Secured the perimeter for privacy and property protection Provided an aesthetic upgrade with clean lines and stain finish Ensured longevity and code compliance for a commercial environment Created a low-maintenance solution that holds up under frequent use